dstansby/publication-code/README.md

 own folder; see [index.csv](https://github.com/dstansby/publication-code/blob/master/index.csv) for which folder corresponds to each publication.

-All code is run on python 3.6 or python 3.7.
 To run the code you will need an installation of [conda](https://conda.io/).
 When this is done change to a specific publication directory, and an environment can be set up to run the code using the following shell commands: